ahmedhgazy/X-clone/README.md

 # TwitterClone

-X-clone (twitter) created using angular v17 and Nest.js (not finished yet!)
+X-clone (twitter) created using Angular v17 - Bootstrap5, PrimeNg and Nest.js (not finished yet!)

 # Finished use cases: